cedricbonhomme/Stegano/docs/index.rst

 Donation
 ========

-If you wish and if you like Balloon, you can donate via bitcoin.
+If you wish and if you like Stéganô, you can donate via bitcoin.
 My bitcoin address: `1GVmhR9fbBeEh7rP1qNq76jWArDdDQ3otZ <http://blockexplorer.com/address/1GVmhR9fbBeEh7rP1qNq76jWArDdDQ3otZ>`_

 Contact
 =======